uptane/uptane.github.io/advisors.md

 * Arthur Taylor of Advanced Telematic Systems
 * Cameron R Mott of Southwest Research Institute
 * Ira McDonald of Fiat Chrysler Automobiles
-* Philip Lapcynski of Renesas
+* Philip Lapczynski of Renesas
 * Tom Forest of General Motors
 * Trishank Karthik Kuppusamy of Datadog and New York University